Are you looking for new Instagram accounts to follow?

 …so that you can then just… watch… one…. more, then one more then… oops.
 Rabbit Hole!

-The thing that I like about Zach is that he shares some of his best short videos on Vine and on Instagram but so cleverly drives traffic back to longer-form video content on his YouTube channel and ultimately his website, where he shares tutorials about how to create video special effects.
+The thing that I like about Zach is that he shares some of his best short videos on Instagram and on YouTube but so cleverly drives traffic back to his website, where he shares tutorials about how to create video special effects.

 Your Takeaways: You don't have to be a video special effects “King” to create something awesome with short video on Instagram.
 See how engaging video can be on this platform?
 Try these:

 - Give a short “snippet” or observation about life – either via a quick screen capture of you or filming something with a voice overlay.
-What can you say to your audience that will help or inspire them in 15 seconds.
-There have been entire movie previews shown in 15 seconds, so I am sure you can come up with something!
+What can you say to your audience that will help or inspire them in a short video?
+There have been entire movie previews shown in on Instagram video in less than 60 seconds, so I am sure you can come up with something!
 Not sure how to edit?
 Start using a user friendly in-phone editing tool like Videohance.

-- Use your phone to give a quick behind the scenes tour – if you can’t fit it into 15 seconds, use a tool like Hyperlapse to speed up the video.
+- Use your phone to give a quick behind the scenes tour.
+Or use a tool like Hyperlapse to speed up the video.

 - Are you unveiling something, unboxing something or revealing something cool?
 Film it and load it up to Instagram!